What Is a Trade School? 2025 Guide to Programs & Careers

 The Benefits of Trade School

-• High Demand for Your Skills: Many skilled trades are experiencing labor shortages, meaning job prospects are excellent.
-For instance, 89% of construction contractors report having a hard time finding skilled workers.
+High Demand for Your Skills: Many skilled trades are experiencing labor shortages, meaning job prospects are excellent.

-• Excellent Earning Potential: Experienced tradespeople can earn salaries that rival or even surpass those of many college graduates.
-The average salary for trade occupations is around $68,480.
+Excellent Earning Potential: Experienced tradespeople can earn salaries that rival or even surpass those of many college graduates.

-• Practical, Engaging Learning: If you learn best by doing, you’ll thrive in a hands on environment where you build tangible skills every day.
+Practical, Engaging Learning: If you learn best by doing, you will thrive in a hands on environment where you build tangible skills every day.

 Potential Drawbacks to Consider

-• Social Stigma: Although it’s changing, some people still hold an outdated view that trade school is a “lesser” option than a four year college.
+Social Stigma: Although it is changing, some people still hold an outdated view that trade school is a lesser option than a four year college.

 Is a Trade School Right for You?

 So, what is a trade school best for?
-It’s an ideal choice for certain types of people.
+It is an ideal choice for certain types of people.
 You might be a perfect fit if you:

 A trade school education provides a direct ramp into the workforce.
 Job placement rates from reputable schools are often very high, as employers are actively seeking graduates with specific skills.
-The U.S. Bureau of Labor Statistics projects strong growth for many trade jobs, including a 45% projected growth for wind turbine technicians.
-If you’re considering HVAC, explore 7 commercial HVAC jobs that are in demand right now.
+If you are considering HVAC, explore 7 commercial HVAC jobs that are in demand right now.

 Getting Your License